 Oklahoma does not require any kind of licensing or registration to sell shelf-stable homemade food.
-To sell homemade food that is time- or temperature-controlled for safety, producers must pass an approved food safety training course.
-When the Oklahoma Food Freedom Act takes effect, the Oklahoma Department of Agriculture, Food and Forestry will publish a list of approved food safety courses.
-One of these, which has already been announced, is the ServSafe Food Handler Training.
-Regardless of the category type, annual homemade food sales may not exceed $75,000.
+To sell homemade food that is time- or temperature-controlled for safety, producers must pass an food safety training course approved by the Oklahoma Department of Agriculture, Food and Forestry.
+One such course is the ServSafe Food Handler Training.

 Oklahoma cottage food labels

 All homemade food must be labelled with the following information:

 - The physical address where the food was produced.

 - The ingredients of the food, in ascending order of proportion.

 - A statement indicating the presence of any of the eight most common allergens (milk, eggs, peanuts, tree nuts, soy, wheat, fish, and shellfish).

 - The statement: “This product was produced in a private residence that is exempt from government licensing and inspection.”

 When someone other than the producer sells shelf-stable homemade food, the seller must display the following disclosure: “This product was produced in a private residence that is exempt from government licensing and inspection.
 This product may contain allergens.”
 If homemade food is packaged and distributed across state lines, it must be sold and labelled in accordance with federal law in addition to Oklahoma law.